-You can use a general-purpose USB-to-TTL-serial adapter, such as our CP2104 carrier, to connect the UM7 to your computer.
+You can use a general-purpose USB-to-TTL-serial adapter, such as our CP2104 carrier or USB AVR programmer, to connect the UM7 to your computer.
 You can then use the Redshift Serial Interface (available in the “Resources” tab) to configure the sensor, and view and log data in real-time.

 Details for item #2764

 Product #2764 is the UM7 orientation sensor with an enclosure.

 We carry several inertial measurement and orientation sensors.
 The table below compares their capabilities: